- College of Osteopathic Medicine

 Join us September 9th for our launch of the TeleSPED ECHO.
 Register Today!

-Every 2nd and 4th Monday from Noon - 1 p.m.
+We meet from Noon - 1 p.m CST.
 To Join this ECHO session registration is a one-time requirement, once registered you will receive the zoom meeting link.

 Collaborate and resolve complex issues and questions regarding rural and non-rural Oklahoma schools and students with disabilities